 - current first aid certificate, plus details of any relevant mining qualifications

-- blasting experience, if explosives are used at the mine
+- blasting experience if explosives are used at a mine

 All supporting documentation must be certified as a true copy by an authorised certifier.

 The written examination consists of a questionnaire attached to the application form (and a second questionnaire if you're practising certificate is for a mine site where blasting takes place).

 It should be submitted with your application form.
 The questionnaire is to be answered by you, and you alone, in your own time.
 The questionnaire is an open book assessment and you are allowed to refer to any material that you need, such as legislation.
 Use the words from the legislation or your own understanding of the legislation, unless otherwise stated.

 A Mine Safety Inspector will assess your application and questionnaire and, if successful, will contact you to organise a suitable time to conduct the stage 3 - oral examination.

 You will receive a one-year credit for a pass in the assessment.
 At the end of this one-year period, the credit will expire.
 During the one year you must successfully pass the stage 3 - oral examination to be eligible to receive a practising certificate.

 Stage 3 - Oral Examination

 The oral examination will relate to mining conditions and safety practices in NSW surface mines or quarries.
 The department assessing officer may ask questions relating to your practical experience.